../

 In the past, there were 2 other tutorials linked from the Darknet/YOLO FAQ, one for "fire" (February 2021) and the other for "stop signs" (August 2020).
 Be careful if you view those older tutorials since many of the steps have since changed.

-See also: How many images will it take? and How long does it take to train?
+See also: What datasets can I use to get started?, How many images will it take? and How long does it take to train?

 Which configuration file should I use?